SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 >to measure the frequency error.
 >
 >    **channel**: Set the Channel number.
+- The wifi 6 parameter descriptions are mentioned in the sl_si91x_protocol_types.h file of the SDK.
 >
 >5. **wifi_transmit_test_stop** is used for stopping the Transmit test.